feverzsj/dsk/README.md

     // Take the result. [optional]
     // Return type can be value, void or lvalue reference.
     // Should be only called once, typically inside continuation.
-    // Can only be called ONCE after the op being finished.
+    // Can only be called ONCE after the op has finished.
     // No other method can be called after take_result(). decltype(auto) take_result();
 };